 When a person is injured and wants to file a premises liability claim in New York, a prompt and thorough investigation is mandatory.
 This often involves an immediate inspection of the property where the accident occurred.
 Photographs will be taken and interviews with any witnesses will be conducted quickly to prevent evidence from being lost or destroyed.

-A lawyer like those at New York Lawyer will begin an investigation to secure all the available evidence and answer questions regarding how long the unsafe condition existed, if anyone has had an accident in the same location or filed complaints about it, and whether the issue is a building code violation.
+When you work with our firm, our New York City premises liability attorneys will begin an investigation to secure all the available evidence and answer questions regarding how long the unsafe condition existed, if anyone has had an accident in the same location or filed complaints about it, and whether the issue is a building code violation.

 Furthermore, lost wages, the cost of care for injured plaintiffs, and other important financial information can be factored into determining the amount of damages to claim.
 It is crucial to accurately assess the long-term costs of the injuries to ensure medical bills are full covered.

-Our team of lawyers works aggressively to help clients and their families pursue compensation.
-If you or a loved one has suffered a premises liability injury due to another person’s negligence, call us today at (212) 354-6800 for a free case evaluation.
+Our lawyers work aggressively to help clients and their families pursue compensation.
+If you or a loved one has suffered injury due to property owner negligence, call (646) 681-7055!